European shares helped by ECB vow to keep rates low

 Low interest rates make equities look attractive relative to bonds, while reducing the borrowing costs for companies themselves and stimulating domestic demand by encouraging consumers and businesses to spend rather than save.

-"It's a bit more reassurance from the policymaking body in Europe and, at the same time, strong data from the States ... so you can see why the markets are up," said Graham Bishop, equity strategist at Exane BNP Paribas.
+"It's good that he reaffirmed that rates will stay low for a long time," said Vincent Guenzi, chief strategist at Cholet Dupont.

-Banks - arguably the most direct beneficiaries of ECB stimulus - added the biggest sector boost.
+The FTSEurofirst 300 was up 0.5 percent at 1,220.67 points at 1353 GMT.
+Banks - arguably the most direct beneficiaries of ECB stimulus - added the biggest sector boost

-Telecoms were another top gainer, with Telecom Italia surging 8.4 percent on renewed deal speculation against a backdrop of rising merger activity in Europe.
+Telecoms were another top gainer, with Telecom Italia surging 8.9 percent on renewed deal speculation against a backdrop of rising merger and activity in Europe.

 Gains on the broader market, however, were capped by ongoing concerns over Syria, with talks on how to deal with the civil war there set to dominate the G20 meeting of the world's major nations.